Students continue to serve, despite COVID-19 limits

-All students will be participating in virtual CFE projects this year with their advisory.
+All students will be participating in virtual Cultural Field Experience (CFE) projects this year with their advisory.

 “There’s a lot of doors that have opened to creative ways of serving that I think normally wouldn’t be an option,” said Cultural Immersion Director Jessa Anderson.
 “I think that this year has given the opportunity for students to really take ownership and say we’re really excited about this or we really love working with kids so as a group, let’s come up with this idea or project.”

 People across the globe are experiencing troubling and uncertain feelings during the pandemic.
 Recognizing this and acting in a way that can help, is only beneficial.

 “There’s so many needs still that need to be met, a lot of people that still need to be interacted with and be in relationships and people that are in isolation that need to just have other people to talk to,” said Anderson.

 Minnehaha students will have the chance to participate in helping the community through projects that the service interns, students that put together opportunities for other students to serve, are setting up.
 In November, they hosted a food drive for local food shelves.
 After Thanksgiving until Christmas, students can participate in Neighbor’s Adopt-A-Family Holiday Gift Program.
 Students can be paired with a child and drop their gift off at the Upper School between December 7-11th.
 These are just a couple ways that serving can happen during the season of COVID-19.